jvfe/tcruzi-rnaseq/README.md

 ## 1. Data sources

-This task is based on publicly available sequencing data from a study of **\[insert study topic here]**.
-The dataset includes multiple samples under different conditions (e.g., treated vs. control) and was originally sequenced using **\[insert platform, e.g., Illumina 2×150]**.
+This task is based on publicly available sequencing data from study **\[P21 Ablation Unveils Strain-Specific Transcriptional Reprogramming in Trypanosoma cruzi Amastigotes]**.
+The dataset includes multiple samples under different conditions (e.g., treated vs. control) and was originally sequenced using **\[Illumina HiSeq2500]**.
 The subsampled and cleaned FASTQs are stored in `data/` and are used as the inputs for the workflow.

 ---